cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 <DocsImage src="/img/guides/cypress-open-ct.png" alt="When you open React Component Test" ></DocsImage>

-In this interface you run your tests by clicking on them.
+In this interface you run your tests by selecting them from the file navigator view on the left.

 #### cypress run-ct